colegulino/Neural-Network-MNIST-Torch-Practice/README.md

 My first attempt at using Lua/Torch for Deep Learning applications.
-Using a single layer neural network to recognize handwritten characters from the MNIST dataset. — Edit
+Using a single layer neural network to recognize handwritten characters from the MNIST dataset.

 I took a lot of inspiration and a bit of code from: http://rnduja.github.io/2015/10/13/torch-mnist/